oprypin/nightly.link/README.md

 ### [nightly.link][app] as an [Authorized GitHub App][authorizations]

-Interestingly, the prompt that GitHub presents to you when authenticating the service says something quite a bit scarier, don't know why they wrote it like his:
+Interestingly, the prompt that GitHub presents to you when authenticating to the service says something quite a bit scarier:

 > **nightly.link by [Oleh Prypin](https://github.com/oprypin) would like permission to:**
 >